MessiahChen/MessiahChen.github.io/_includes/about/en.md

 Hi, I'm Mingjie(Michael) Chen, an undergraduate student major in Software Engineering at Software College, [Northeastern University(CN)](http://www.neu.edu.cn/).
 I studied at [UC Berkeley](https://www.berkeley.edu/) for one semester in 2019.

-I have spent part of my life in Ningbo, Shenyang, Raleigh(NC) and San Fransisco.
+I used to live in many cities - Ningbo, Shenyang, Raleigh(NC) and San Fransisco.

-I have visited many cities in the world.
 I can speak Mandarin, English, Japanes(N3) and a little bit Korean and Cantonese.
+I have left my footprints in Japan, Hong Kong, and America.

 E-mail: echo TWljaGFlbF9DaGVuX0NTQGZveG1haWwuY29t \| base64 -D